imyanuarginting/Recyclass/README.md

     epochs=10,
     verbose=2)
 ```
-15. Check training and validation accuracy and training and validation loss
+15. Check training and validation accuracy and training and validation loss using line chart
 ```
 import matplotlib.pyplot as plt